MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/mlforsegmentation/dl.md

 network, Cellpose is widely used for cell segmentation in different tissues.

 ![ImageData](dl_stardist1.png)
-*The images shows cell segmentation using CellPose, displayed as image mask and outlines* Images were derived from the Broad Bioimage Benchmark Collection (Caicedo et al., Nature Methods, 2019)]
+*The images shows cell segmentation using CellPose, displayed as image mask and outlines.* <br>
+Images were derived from the Broad Bioimage Benchmark Collection (Caicedo et al., Nature Methods, 2019)]

 [Read the paper: Cell Detection with Star-convex Polygons](https://www.nature.com/articles/s41592-020-01018-x) | [Source code on Github](https://github.com/MouseLand/cellpose)

+### Cellpose Tutorial

+You can find the materials for the full Cellpose tutorial in your course folder.

 ### Further Reading